ckoparkar/rrb-vector/README.md

 ## Verification

-I've stuck with RB trees instead of RRB trees like I proposed earlier.
-Also, I cheated in the Coq implementation a little bit.
+I cheated in the Coq implementation a little bit.
 The `snoc_Bottom` function in [Vector2.v](proofs/Vector2.v) exactly matches the Haskell version, and also the paper.
 Notice that it accepts a `fuel : nat` in addition to all the